You’ve already chosen a career in the arts. Now push yourself to the next level.

 This MA program in modern and contemporary art and theory is for students who want to study art in the context of a critical approach, while still leaning heavily on visual studies.
 It’s an intensive look at 20th and 21st-century art and the critical apparatus around it; many courses are supplemented by our own Neuberger Museum of Art and research trips to museums and galleries in Manhattan.

-Entrepreneurship in the Arts
+MA Entrepreneurship in the Arts (Online)

 Our MA program in arts entrepreneurship was created to address the critical need for imaginative leadership in both commercial and nonprofit sectors of the arts.
 Here, you’ll build a solid foundation in management while strengthening your entrepreneurial skills, preparing you to build and lead enterprises that will sustain the arts marketplace of tomorrow.

 For gifted musicians and composers destined for professional careers, we offer graduate studies in the Conservatory of Music leading to a Master of Music (MM) degree.
 The areas of study* are classical instrumental performance (brass, percussion, strings, harp, woodwinds, classical guitar, and piano), classical composition, voice and opera studies, jazz studies, and studio composition.
 Through our renowned faculty, master classes with guest artists, and our close connection with the Performing Arts Center, our MM students are able to create a course of study that will set their musical careers in motion.

 Music: Artist Diploma

 Our post-master’s programs are for graduate students in music who have completed the master’s degree requirements for Instrumental Performance, Jazz Studies, and Voice and Opera Studies.

 This is a postbaccalaureate program for students who have completed the undergraduate requirements for Instrumental Performance, Jazz Studies, and Voice and Opera Studies and are entering into careers as performers in solo, ensemble, or studio settings.